HVKHCM/HVKHCM.github.io/index.md

 Email: huynh6 at stolaf.edu

 # **Research Experience**
 I have contributed to research projects at St. Olaf College in different fields, including robotics, pure/applied mathematics, computer vision, natural language processing, and system/networking.
-One of mathematics research project resulted in a publication that you could find the information below and most of them resulted in a poster.
+One of mathematics research project resulted in a publication that you could find the information below and most of them resulted in poster's presentations.

 ### Robotics
   __*Upcoming in Summer 2022*__\